Yau Ma Tei boat people: Religion

 The boat people's livelihood was closely related to nature.
 As fishery depends on the weather, they seek divine blessings for their safety.

 Tin Hau Festival: On the 23rd day of the third lunar month, hundreds of boat people sailed towards Tin Hau temples, where they pay homages to the Goddess Tin Hau, with offerings.
 The festival is to celebrate the Goddess's birthday and to pray for the spiritual protection and blessings, such as good weather and abundant harvest.
 Apart from Tin Hau, they also worship and honour other deities, such as Hung Shing and Tam Kung, for their safety and blessings.

 Marriage customs

 Yau Ma Tei boat people possessed unique marriage traditions.
 Different groups of boat people had different marriage cultures.
-For example, “Yanggang Ren” threw vegetables to the other during “Guodali”, one Chinese pre-wedding processes.
+For example, “Yanggang Ren” threw vegetables to the other during “Guodali”, the traditional Chinese betrothal ceremony.
 They had a special culture of "Guodali" including rituals such as giving a pair of shoes to the little brother and giving two chickens to the bigger brother.

 There were ships that were specifically for wedding purpose.
 The wedding parties lasted three days and nights.
 Some of the couples could just rent the ships for wedding parties.
 Lastly, people not only inter-married within the same shelter, but also married with boat people from other shelters.